Shopify/eng-intern-assessment-rails/README.md

    - These tests check for the presence of essential fields such as email, and password.
    - They also enforce business rules such as unique emails and minimum password length.
 The tests help maintain the integrity of the user-related functionalities

+### Getting Started:
+- Clone the repository to your local development environment.

+- Install the necessary dependencies by running bundle install in the project directory.

+- Seed the DB with some articles by running: bin/rails db:create, bin/rails db:migrate, bin/rails db:seed

+- Start the server up by using: rails server

+- Open a web browser and navigate to http://localhost:3000 to view the application.